10 Best Golf Simulators For Home – 2025 Reviews & Buying Guide

 Some of the most popular home spaces for golf simulators are garages, basements, extra bedrooms, offices, rec rooms, and sun rooms.
 If you have a large enough property, you could also build a golf simulator shed.

-Note that you should strive for a space with at least 9 feet of ceiling height, 12 feet of width, and 16-18 feet of depth — this should work for most home setups.
+You should strive for a space with at least 9 feet of ceiling height, 12 feet of width, and 16-18 feet of depth — this should work for most home setups.

 Can a golf simulator improve your game?